 - Valid Passport

-- Form I-20 from Florida Institute of Technology endorsed by the Director or Coordinator of International Student and Scholar Services for re-entry to resume Optional Practical Training.
+- Form I-20 from Florida Institute of Technology endorsed by an International Student and Scholar Services advisor for re-entry to resume Optional Practical Training.

 - Your Employment Authorization Document (EAD card).

-- Such as a letter from your employer which states the purpose of your trip outside the United States and that you are expected to return to continue employment
+- Proof of employment, such as a letter from your employer which states the purpose of your trip outside the United States and that you are expected to return to continue employment, is highly recommended.

 Documents for Travel Inside the United States

 For details concerning travel to Alaska or Hawaii, please consult with the Office of International Students and Scholar Services.
-To be prepared for the unusual possibility of an immigration check by U.S. officials, we recommend that you always carry photocopies of your passport (photo, signature and expiration date pages), your I-94 card and I-20 in your wallet or purse.
+To be prepared for the unusual possibility of an immigration check by U.S. officials, we recommend that you always carry photocopies of your passport (photo, signature and expiration date pages), your visa, and I-20.

 Renewing your F1/J1 Visa in your Home Country